restlessmodem/c-world/README.md

 # c-world
 Your windows console is now a happy place for fish.
-This project has been created as a career school project for the application development class ITB-83 to demonstrate basic C/C++ language knowlege.
+This project has been created as a career school project for the application development class ITB-83 to demonstrate basic C/C++ language knowledge.

 ---